Rachel Ward completed her eighth season as an assistant coach for ESU in 2026.

 Ward was a three-year starter on the women's lacrosse team at Lock Haven (2013-15) and was an All-PSAC selection in 2013 and 2015.
 The Bald Eagles advanced to the NCAA DII Quarterfinals in 2013 and finished as the national runner-up in 2014 and 2015.
 Lock Haven also captured the PSAC Women's Lacrosse Championship in 2014 and 2015.
 Ward was named to the IWLCA North-South Senior All-Star Game in 2015.

-Ward competed for Team Ireland in The European Championships in 2015 in Czech Republic, where she was the second-leading goal scorer on the team and helped Ireland take fifth place, its highest finish in team history.
+Ward competed for Team Ireland in the European Championships in 2015 in the Czech Republic, where she was the second-leading goal scorer on the team and helped Ireland take fifth place, its highest finish in team history.

-She also played in the 2017 and 2022 Women's Lacrosse World Cup with Team Ireland and ranked sixth on the squad in scoring in the tournament in 2017.
-Ward helped the team place 13th overall, and she was named the Most Valuable Player in a game against The Netherlands.
+She also played in the 2017, 2022, and 2025 Women's Lacrosse World Cup with Team Ireland and ranked sixth on the squad in scoring in the tournament in 2017.
+Ward helped the team place 13th overall, and she was named the Most Valuable Player in a game against the Netherlands.

 Ward earned her Bachelor of Science degree in recreation management with a concentration in fitness from Lock Haven University in 2015.
 Ward attained her Master's degree in higher education while at GVSU in April 2018.